 Environmentalism is important to many witches, including myself.
 Get yourself involved if possible, and go out to help clear up or plant trees!

 Even if you live in a very urban area like I do (London, England), I’m sure you can still find pockets of glorious green space.
 I adore the parks here, they provide well-needed serenity, and the ability to be present.

-Mindfulness and meditation are very important parts of your spiritual journey.
-Prioritise it!
+Mindfulness, meditation and shadow work are very important parts of your spiritual journey.
+Prioritise them!